 Heat The Skillet: Lightly spray a large skillet over medium heat with nonstick cooking spray.

 Cook Pancakes: Drop 1/4 cup of the batter into the skillet and cook until little bubbles begin to form.

-Flip and cook for 3 additional minutes or until golden brown.
+Flip The Pancakes: Flip and continue to cook for an additional 3-4 minutes or until golden brown.

 Repeat & Enjoy: Repeat until all the batter is used.
-Enjoy these pancakes with your favorite toppings!
+Enjoy these thick fluffy pancakes with your favorite toppings!

 💭 Expert Tips